xuankimtran/docs-1/pages/katalon-studio/tutorials/integrate_with_kobiton.md

 >
 > Kobiton integration is enabled, and you have adjusted your existing test scripts accordingly.
 Refer to this section: [Enable Kobiton Integration](https://docs.katalon.com/katalon-studio/docs/enable-kobiton-integration.html) for more details.

-This section provides tips on how to overcome the issue when you want to use additional desired capabilities for Kobiton devices, such as using the `appWaitActivity` capability to troubleshoot an issue related to starting an application.
+You can add additional desired capabilities for Kobiton devices, such as using the `appWaitActivity` capability to troubleshoot an issue related to starting an application.
 See [Troubleshooting automated mobile testing](https://docs.katalon.com/katalon-studio/docs/troubleshooting-automated-mobile-testing.html).

-1. [Grab desired capabilities](https://docs.kobiton.com/automation-testing/automation-testing-with-kobiton/) generates from the Kobiton portal of the device you want to use and paste it to your test script.
+1. Grab [desired capabilities](https://docs.kobiton.com/automation-testing/automation-testing-with-kobiton/): In the Kobiton portal, select the device you want to use.
+Click **Automation setting** and copy the desired dapabilities.
+Open Katalon Studio, paste these desired capabilities to your test script.
     ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/desired-capabilities-for-kobiton-devices/Screen-Shot-2018-07-05-at-11.40.52.png)

 2. Insert '**app**' capability and pass in Kobiton application id for your device, e.g.,